 Welfare Income Reductions Increase Risk

 Substantial reductions in welfare income (over $75) significantly increased the odds of child welfare system involvement among those who were unemployed at the time of the reduction.
-This group was over three times more likely to experience involvement than families with intact grants.
+This group was over three times more likely to experience involvement than families with intact welfare grants.

 Employment moderated this relationship: families who experienced a welfare cut but had employment income did not show a significant increase in risk.